theheraldproject/theheraldproject.github.io/bluetooth/distance.md

 As per the chart the R value for the formula's fit was close to -1.
 This is no surprise as we are basing our regression on the mode rather than mean.
 The very small p value, however, indicates a good fit to the recorded test values.

 It should be noted that this function is only valid for these two iPhones used in the test.
 There was no standardisation or calibration for particular phone models done.
 The Fraunhofer Institute used a similar approach.
-Refer to Prof Dr Ing's paper [[2]](../paper/bibliography#a-2) .
+Refer to Prof Dr Ing's paper [[2]]({{"/efficacy/bibliography#a-2" | relative_url }}) .
 It uses a similar log estimation function but based on the mean RSSI value observed whilst generating pairwise phone calibration values rather than the mode.

 We recommend an analysis is done in future study to see how many RSSI values would need to be read in quick succession to provide a reliable modal RSSI value close to a point in time in order to see if its use provides a better estimation function.
 It is possible, however, that research on probabilistic estimation functions has surpassed the accuracy of both the Fraunhofer and Fowler algorithms.